AgsalAee/Balittas/wp-content/plugins/advanced-sidebar-menu/readme.txt

 = 7.5.0 =
 * Convert "Always display child pages" to use our List_Pages structure and support all widget options.
 * Bump required PHP version to 5.4.4.

-= 7.4.0 =
-* Added support for Beaver Builder

-= 7.3.0 =
-* Greatly improve category widget performance

-= 7.2.0 =
-* New improved widget structure

-= 7.1.0 =
-* Support Pro Version 3.0.0
-* Add German translations
-* Begin converting code formatting to strict WordPress standards

-= 7.0.0 =
-* Restructure the codebase to a more modern PSR4 structure
-* Improve cache handling
-* Improve verbiage in the admin
-* Implement new actions and filters
-* Rebuild templates for improved stability and future changes
-* Improve performance
-* Kill conflicting backward compatibility with version 5
-* Open up more extendability possibilities

 == Upgrade Notice ==
 = 8.2.0 =